dedis/cothority/README.md

 # Cothority

-This repository implements a of the collective authority (cothority) framework.
+This repository implements the collective authority (cothority) framework.
 The system is based on CoSi, a novel protocol for collective signing which itself builds on Schnorr multi-signatures over elliptic curves.
 CoSi enables authorities to have their statements collectively signed